StromR/Projek-SPINT/README.md

 Projek UTS Mata Kuliah Pemrograman WEB

 SPINT is a website for gamers to attract agency to hire them.
-Basiclly is Linkedin for gamers.
+Basically is Linkedin for gamers.

 Made by
 Goldly Heryanto